Rhone Rangers

-Originally formed in the 1980s, without the name and with no formal structure or organization, the group disbanded in the early 1990s.
-It was revived again in the late 1990s and is considered a catalyst in making Syrah more prevalent in Californian wine.
-The structure is loosely based on that of the ZAP, which has been successful in promoting Zinfandel in the industry.
-Today its membership also includes wineries from Washington State, Oregon, Idaho, Michigan and Virginia.

-History

-In the 1980s, Randall Grahm of Bonny Doon Vineyard, Joseph Phelps of Joseph Phelps Winery, John MacCready of Sierra Vista Winery, Bill Crawford of McDowell Valley Vineyards, Fred Cline of Cline Cellars Winery, Steve Edmunds of Edmunds St. John and Bob Lindquist of Qupé Wine Cellars, among others, began popularizing the marketing of the Rhône varietals.
+In the 1980s, Randall Grahm of Bonny Doon Vineyard and Bob Lindquist of Qupé Wine Cellars, among others, began popularizing the marketing of the Rhône varieties.
 Their success helped to revive plantings of many traditional Rhône grapes that were dying out in California like Grenache, Mourvedre and Viognier.
 Syrah also saw a dramatic increase in plantings after Gary Eberle, then with Estrella River Winery (now Meridian Vineyards) planted it in Paso Robles and made available the clone he used to other interested growers.
-Beginning around 1990, a second wave of innovation in the Rhone Rangers movement began, which included investment and grapevine cuttings from the Rhone itself, as Château de Beaucastel entered into a partnership with American wine importer Robert Haas to found Tablas Creek Vineyard in Paso Robles.
+With no formal structure or organization, the group disbanded in the early 1990s.

+Beginning around 1998, a second wave of innovation in the Rhone Rangers movement began with John MacReady of Sierra Vista Winery as its executive director.
+The structure was loosely based on that of the Zinfandel Advocates and Producers, which had been successful in promoting Zinfandel in the industry.
+MacReady credited the new group's success to its acceptance of the use of Syrah as a blending grape, a controversial view in the eyes of some.
 Tablas Creek imported new clones of many of the 13 varieties allowed in Châteauneuf-du-Pape, including Grenache blanc, Counoise, and Picpoul blanc that had never before been used in California and made the clones available to other vineyards.
-Other key innovators in this newer phase of development included Alban Vineyards, Domaine de la Terre Rouge, Unti Vineyards and Zaca Mesa Winery, many of whom also imported their own clones.

-Styles

-While Northern Rhone wines are often monovarietal, Southern Rhône wines are almost always blends.
-Rhone Rangers wineries produce both varietal wines and blends depending on their stylistic preferences.
-Principal styles of red wines are:

-"Châteauneuf-du-Pape" - (also known as GSM) various proportions of Grenache (for fruit and acidity), Syrah (for dark color, spice, and mineral) and Mourvedre (for tannin and structure), occasionally rounded out with minor amounts of other varieties to give complexity.

-"Northern Rhone" - Syrah either 100% or blended with small amounts of Viognier.

-Varietal - Grenache and Mourvedre, rarely found on their own in the Old World, are often produced as varietals by Rhone Rangers winemakers.

-"Hot weather" - Grenache, Cinsault and Carignan in varying proportions for early drinking.